-- Coming late to class, after the pre-lab lecture has started - Not bringing goggles to lab - Not wearing your goggles consistently in lab - Not keeping your equipment drawer locked and/or in good condition - Not adhering to Disposal Instructions indicated in each lab handout - The Lab-Quest equipment used is breakable, and requires special care.
-You and your partner will be assigned a box to use, and if the equipment is found to have been handled negligently, points will be deducted from both your safety points and your lab score.
+- Coming late to class, after the pre-lab lecture has started will result in deductions of your safety points. - Not bringing goggles to lab.

+- Not wearing your goggles consistently in lab can result in expulsion from the lab.
+Safety glasses do not meet our safety requirements. - Not keeping your equipment drawer in good condition. - Not adhering to Disposal Instructions indicated in each lab handout. - The lab-pro equipment used is breakable, and requires special care.
+You and your partner will be assigned a box to use, and if the equipment is found to have been handled negligently, points will be deducted from both your safety points and your lab score. - Not dressing appropriately for lab.